alan0x64/eventapp/README.md

 ## Todos

 ### Back-End
-- Add manual cert generation?
+- Forgot to add 5 new routes to docs
+- Refactor Cert Gen Fun

 ### Front-End

 #### Organization App
-- Create Event
-- Event View - Joined Users - See blacklist - Cert Genration
+- Event View - Finsh and Genrate Cert Genration Button - notification
+- Attenders and blacklisted users should be disbaled when event is yet to be started
+- Search in HomeScreen and Attenders and Blacklisted
+- mobile_scanner
-- Update Event
+- Edit Event
 - Delete Event

+##### Bugs
-- Home Screen
+- Fix Refresh on home Screen
+- Re order date validation in event creation
+- Theme Resets after app restarts

 #### User App
 - Login